neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 =======

 Aspects are abstract containers which accommodate pointcut-, introduction- and advice declarations.
-In most frameworks, including FLOW3, aspects are defined as plain classes which are tagged (annotated) as an aspect.
+In most frameworks, including TYPO3 Flow, aspects are defined as plain classes which are tagged (annotated) as an aspect.
 The following example shows the definition of a hypothetical ``FooSecurity`` aspect: